calvincheewx/calvincheewx.github.io/index.md

 ## 1. Importing the Data

+A domain of choice can be chosen on which analysis needs to be done.
+Areas could be sales, marketing, finance, retail, healthcare, or others.
+Data can be collected from various sources on the web such as google public datasets, Socrata open data, kaggle and others.

 ## 2. Performed data preparation (Data cleaning & transformation)

 ## 3. Performed Exploratory Data Analysis (EDA)